dr-aiuta/tyntecsdk/README.md

 - `sendTemplateMessage(from: string, to: string, templateId: string, templateLanguage: string, components: TemplateComponents)`
 - `sendWhatsAppMessage(message: Message)` — Validates and sends any WhatsApp message object
 - `sendMessage(message: Message)` — Sends any message object (no validation)
+- `listTemplates(accountId: string)` — List all WhatsApp templates for an account
+- `getTemplate(templateName: string, accountId: string)` — Get a specific WhatsApp template
+- `createTemplate(templatePayload: object, accountId: string)` — Create a new WhatsApp template
+- `addTemplateLocalization(templateName: string, localizationPayload: object, accountId: string)` — Add a localization to a template

 #### Types